jmiguelr/grails-image-indirect-plugin/README.md

 imageindirect.basePath='/tmp/images'

 2 - Deploy a photo (say, myPhoto.jpg) on that folder
-3 - Write anywhere on you GSP: <ii:imageTag indirect-imagename="myPhoto.jpg"/>
+3 - Write anywhere on you GSP: &lt;ii:imageTag indirect-imagename="myPhoto.jpg"/&gt;
 4 - You got it!